commenthol/debug-level/README.md

 ## Emit Log events with ProcLog

-Decouple logging via process event 'log'.
+Decouple logging via process event 'log-level'.
 This allows to use a different logger framework than 'debug-level'.
 In such cases you'd need to adapt your framework of choice for logging.
 Check `initProcLog()` for inspiration.